Best Pre- and Post-Workout Snacks for Every Workout

 Studies suggest that ginger and tart cherry juice help decrease inflammation and soreness after a hard bout of exercise.
 Spano recommends adding 30 grams of whey protein, which she says will give your body the right mix of amino acids to ignite muscle protein synthesis and growth.
 (Also try Emma Stone's post-workout protein shake recipe.)

-Pre-workout snack: Smoothie made from 1 piece fresh fruit or 1/2 to 1 cup frozen fruit, 6 ounces plain yogurt, and 4 ounces milk or unsweetened almond milk
+Pre-workout snack: Smoothie made from one piece fresh fruit or 1/2 to 1 cup frozen fruit, 6 ounces plain yogurt, and 4 ounces milk or unsweetened almond milk

 Not only is it light, sweet, and hydrating, but fruit will also help fuel you through sweaty, vinyasa-style yoga, Lakatos says, by providing much-needed carbs to your muscles and brain so your body doesn't dip into your liver glycogen stores to recruit energy.
 The yogurt and milk contain calcium, which helps with muscle contraction, and as well as protein if you use dairy products.
-As a bonus, this chilled smoothie will help cool your body so you begin your workout feeling refreshed.
+And unlike many other healthy pre-workout snacks, chilled smoothies will help cool your body so you begin your workout feeling refreshed.
 (Read up on how to make the perfect smoothie every single time.)

 Post-workout snack: 1 orange and 1 hardboiled egg

 Oranges are packed with water and potassium, which work together to help you rehydrate quickly after sweating out lots of H2O.
 The fruit's carbs will replenish energy while the egg's protein helps muscles repair.
 Choose eggs that are omega-3-enriched (like Eggland's Best eggs) or organic and free-range since research shows those fatty acids may play a role in preventing the inflammatory damage caused by exercising.

 Pre-workout snack: Fresh beet and peach or nectarine salad